nibble0101/movie-app/README.md

 ## Dependencies

-This project was built using react, react-hambuger-menu  and react-reveal for the animations.
+This project was built using [react](https://reactjs.org/), [react-hambuger-menu](https://www.npmjs.com/package/react-hamburger-menu), [react-router-dom](https://www.npmjs.com/package/react-router-dom)  and [react-reveal](https://www.npmjs.com/package/react-reveal) for the animations.
 For other dependencies, look at the package.json file.

-## Project Hosting
+## Live Project

 The project is hosted live on [Netlify](https://www.netlify.com/).
 You can check it out [Here](https://filmmaze.netlify.app/).